Master of Arts in Biblical and Theological Studies

 The current cost of tuition is $375* per credit hour or $1,125 for a three-hour course.
-The entire cost for the program comes out around $26,250.
-While institutional scholarships are not currently available for M.Div. students, such students can obtain educational loans through the Financial Aid office.
+The entire cost for the program comes out around $11,250.
+Students can obtain educational loans through the Financial Aid office.
 We also have a selected list of potential scholarship opportunities.

 *This amount is subject to change and dependent upon institutional discretion.
 Additional fees may apply.

 Why consider the Master of Arts in Biblical and Theological Studies?

 At Anderson University, you are benefiting from the quality of one of the finest Christian universities in the nation.
 Anderson is regionally accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS).
 Regional accreditation is the national standard for education quality and is a mark of excellence.

 We are committed to biblical fidelity and authority as a standard for life and ministry.
 We believe in the full truthfulness and inspiration of holy Scripture, which is the foundation for all we teach.

 We emphasize leadership training.
 Compared to many seminaries – where you might have one course on church administration – the M.Div. at Anderson University requires three courses in leadership, dealing with practical issues like budgets, staff, working with volunteers, conflict management, managing change, and vision.